-Environment
+• Environment

-- To what degree the scientific environment, clinical setting, and the accessibility of institutional resources support the clinical trial at each participating center or institution (including collaborative arrangements). - Whether there is evidence for appropriate institutional commitment from each participating institution. - How well the research requirements are supported by the availability of and accessibility to facilities and resources.
+- To what degree the scientific environment, clinical setting, and the accessibility of institutional resources support the clinical trial at each participating center or institution (including collaborative arrangements). - Whether there is evidence for appropriate institutional commitment from each participating institution. - If applicable, to what degree the intellectual and material property plan is appropriate. - Budget - Whether the budget is appropriate for the proposed research.